SL-025/Explainable-AI-in-Edge-Deployed-Classification/README.md

 ## 3.1.
 Build Docker Image
 ### Windows PowerShell and macOS/Linux
 ### TO run this you should be in the folder: "Explainable-AI-in-Edge-Deployed-Classification"
+So you can use "cd .. " if running docker immediately after python.
 ```
 docker build -t explainable-vit .
 ```